Trucking MC Number

 Can an MC Number be Transferred or Shared?

 As a unique identifier assigned to a specific carrier, an MC Number is both non-transferable and non-shareable.
-Each MC Number is associated with the specific information provided by a carrier at the time of application, and it cannot be transferred to another carrier or entity.
+Each MC Number is associated with the particular information provided by a page at the time of application, and it cannot be transferred to another carrier or entity.

 Sharing of an MC Number is also prohibited.
-Each carrier must have its own MC Number to operate legally on an interstate basis.
+Apply for DOT and MC Numbers.
+Each carrier must have its own MC Number to operate legally interstate.
 This policy ensures that each carrier's safety record and compliance can be accurately tracked and assessed.

 What to Do If Your MC Number Is Deactivated or Revoked?

-In such cases, you'll need to complete the necessary steps to reactivate your MC Number.
+In such cases, you must complete the necessary steps to reactivate your MC Number.
 This may involve updating your information and paying a reactivation fee.
-If your MC Number was revoked due to non-compliance with safety regulations, you may need to demonstrate that you have rectified the issue before your MC Number can be reinstated.
+Suppose your MC Number was revoked due to non-compliance with safety regulations.
+In that case, you may need to demonstrate that you have rectified the issue before your MC Number can be reinstated.

 What Should You Know About the MC Number Renewal Process?